About PW2PA Alliance

-- Improving freight productivity and connections with regional communities.
+- improving freight productivity and connections with regional communities; and

-The safety of workers, motorists and the community is the highest priority of the PW2PA Alliance.
-Our goal is to eliminate the potential for fatalities and permanent disabilities, while systematically reducing all other injuries ensure everyone gets home safely.
+Our goal is to eliminate the potential for fatalities and permanent disabilities while systematically reducing all other injuries, ensuring everyone returns home safely.

 The PW2PA Alliance has a strict zero tolerance to alcohol and drugs and will continue to maintain a strict regime of testing to ensure that the wider project team and local communities are safe every day.

 The PW2PA Alliance is continuously monitoring government health advice regarding the coronavirus pandemic so that we can effectively protect our people and operations.

 The PW2PA Alliance is committed to minimising the risk of exposure in our workplace by:

 - practicing and adhering to social distancing practices;

 - encouraging frequent washing of hands with soap and water, or hand sanitiser;

 - promoting increased levels of personal hygiene;

 - effective schedules for cleaning of hard surfaces multiple times per day; and